-Photos Of North & South Korea At The Olympic Opening Ceremony Show The Unity They Could Have
+North & South Korea Marched As One At The Opening Ceremony & The Photos Are Historic

 After more than seven decades of division, North Korea and South Korea are taking advantage of the 2018 Olympics in PyeongChang as a time to show unity.
 At the opening ceremony, the two countries demonstrated it by marching together.
 Here's what it looked like for North Korea and South Korea to walk together at the Olympics.

 “This is the first time in over a decade North and South Korea have walked together under a unified flag,” someone tweeted, along with photos of the teams marching in unison.
 “For some in Korea, this is an emotional and heartfelt moment, because to them, their country is still divided in two.”

 Another symbolic moment occurred between North and South Korea before the games officially began.
 The South Korean President Moon Jae-in met and shook hands with Kim Yo Jong, the sister of North Korean leader Kim Jong Un.
 Kim was also seated in close proximity to U.S. Vice President Mike Pence at the Olympics.

 Not only did North and South Korea temporarily set aside their differences to march together at the opening ceremony, but a South Korean bobsledder partnered with a North Korean hockey player to carry just one flag for Korea during the Parade of Nations.
 The bobsledder, Won Yun-jong, walked alongside the hockey player, Hwang Chung-gum, as the most well-known song on the Korean Peninsula, "Arirang," played.